• Saudi GFX promotional key art

 Will the recorded sessions be made available later?

 No. The material delivered during these seminars is the product of our instructors expertise and is intended to be shared in an interactive setting.
+They will not be made available for public viewing after the workshops have concluded.

 Should I attend even if I don't have a game in progress?